 Bangkok is one of the most popular tourist destinations not only in Thailand, but in the entire world.
 It’s filled with bustling night markets, amazing food and a whole host of places for you to go and see.
 But the one thing that Bangkok doesn’t have is a good beach particularly close to it.

-Seeing as Thailand has some of the best beaches in the world, many people want to experience a visit to the coast.
+Seeing as Thailand has some of the best beaches in the world, many people want to experience a visit to the coast, but an area like the beaches of Krabi are a better choice for this.
 Although a beach may not be a necessity for some people, most of us wouldn’t mind spending a couple of days relaxing in the Sun, away from the City.
-But where can you go to if you’re in Bangkok and don’t want to travel to far?
+But where can you go to if you’re in Bangkok and don’t want to travel too far?

 Whether you’re already in Bangkok and you’re looking for somewhere to take a day or two off, or you’re looking for the closest resort to have a holiday with both city life and beach relaxation, here are some of the best beaches in Bangkok.